adam-lafontaine/CMS/blog/posts/[013][How to CUDA].md

 #define GPU_FUNCTION __device__
 ```

-Our device code will consist of a fuction that performs a multiply and add and a kernel that calls the function for a given thread id / array index.
+Our device code will consist of a function that performs a multiply and add and a kernel that calls the function for a given thread id / array index.

 ```cpp
 GPU_FUNCTION